dacracot/BirdNET-BarChart/docs/README.md

 		* `cd /home/dacracot/BirdNET-BarChart`
 	1. Replace the empty sqlite database with your backup if you have one.
 		* `mv /tmp/birds.db /home/dacracot/BirdNET-BarChart`
-	1. Edit the configuration file with your lat/lon, the analyzer's home directory, this software's home directory, the web servers HTML directory, and whatever maximum storage percentage you can tolerate.
-Copy your saved file to your user's home directory as `.BirdNET-BarChart`.
+	1. Run the configuration script and enter your lat/lon, the analyzer's home directory, this software's home directory, the web servers HTML directory, and whatever maximum storage percentage you can tolerate.
-		* `vi /home/dacracot/BirdNET-BarChart/CONFIGURATION`
-		* `cp /home/dacracot/BirdNET-BarChart/CONFIGURATION /home/dacracot/.BirdNET-BarChart`
+		* `config.sh`
 	1. Edit your crontab and insert the scripts for weekly, morning, evening, extract, and share actions.
 		* `15 2 * * 7 /home/dacracot/BirdNET-BarChart/backup/backup.sh`
 		* `30 2 * * 7 /home/dacracot/BirdNET-BarChart/weekly.sh`